Skip to main content

 Add a profile picture - Strongly recommended

-If at all possible, you should a profile picture which will display to your students in Minerva Discussions, Journals, Messages, the module staff list, and the list of module enrolments page.
+If at all possible, you should add a profile picture which will display to your students in Minerva Discussions, Journals, Messages, the module staff list, and the list of module enrolments page.
 This adds a personal touch and makes it easier for students to identify you, helping to reduce anxiety.
 Profile pictures can also make the module more visually engaging, and in areas like Discussions help to build a sense of community.
 You only need to do this once and your picture will appear in all of your Minerva modules.

 Read our guide on how to add a profile picture for more information.